-At Hanlon Law, we can represent people throughout the Tampa Bay area who have been charged with crimes related to the possession and trafficking of controlled substances.
+At Hanlon Law, we can represent people who have been charged with crimes related to the possession and trafficking of controlled substances.
 Federal and state authorities take these cases very seriously.
 This means that a defendant may be facing a possibility of significant fines, jail time, and a criminal record if they are convicted.
 Clearwater drug crime lawyer Will Hanlon has been fighting for people in criminal cases for over two decades.
 He understands the significance of what may be at stake and can carefully investigate your situation to develop a strategy for you.
 He also can assist people who need a sex crime attorney or representation against charges of DUI, domestic violence, or violent crimes.Drug Crime Convictions May Result in Significant Penalties

 If you are suspected of or have been charged with a drug crime in Florida, you should understand the potential consequences.
 Penalties for these crimes run a wide range, depending on the type and amount of the drug involved.
 The larger the quantity, the more likely you are to face trafficking charges.
 Trafficking crimes are more serious than simple possession, and they come with larger fines and more time behind bars.

 For example, if you get caught with less than 20 grams of marijuana, you are probably facing a misdemeanor that may result in up to one year in jail and as much as $1,000 in fines.
 If you are found to have possessed more than 25 pounds of marijuana, on the other hand, you likely will be charged with a first-degree felony.
 That offense carries a mandatory minimum sentence of three years behind bars and a $25,000 fine.Mounting a Strong Defense to a Drug Charge